hokkanen/st-mq/README.md

 ## Setup (standalone)

 ### SmartThings
-In SmartThigns, install the [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, and set the correct IP for the device where the MQTT broker is running.
+In SmartThigns, install [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, set the correct IP for the device where the MQTT broker is running, and subscribe to `to_st/heat/action` topic and listen for `heaton`/`heatoff` messages.

 ### Config
 The root directory contains [config.json](config.json) file which needs to be modified.
-In the config, fill in MQTT broker details, geolocation information, the required API keys, SmartThings device ID for the inside temperature sensor, and the temperature-to-heating-hours mapping array.
+In the config, fill in geolocation information, temperature-to-heating-hours mapping array, MQTT broker details, and the required API keys and SmartThings device IDs for the temperature sensors.
 For more information, check the HASS translations [file](translations/en.yaml).

 To collect consumption data from local Easee devices, Easee authentication and device information is required as well.
 Giving Easee login credentials in place of the actual tokens works also, ie, "access_token" = "username" and "refresh_token" = "pw".
-If these authentication details are not provided, Easee features are disabled.
+If these authentication details are not provided, Easee consumption data is not collected.

 The user-specific [Entso-E](https://transparency.entsoe.eu/), [OpenWeatherMap](https://home.openweathermap.org/), and [SmartThings](https://account.smartthings.com/tokens) API keys can be obtained freely by registering to these services.
 If the [OpenWeatherMap](https://home.openweathermap.org/) and [SmartThings](https://account.smartthings.com/tokens) API keys are not set (ie, these API queries fail), the inside and outside temperatures are simply set to `0` degrees Celsius.
 However, inside temperature is only used for csv logging, and does not impact the heat adjustment algorithm.